Erudika/erudika.github.io/source/_posts/Building-the-stack-from-scratch-with-Angular-2.md

 ![](/assets/img/rman_4.png)

 So far, so good.
-We can now add, edit and remove recipes but they aren't very pretty and the formating of the text is lost.
+We can now add, edit and remove recipes but they aren't very pretty and the formatting of the text is lost.
 In the next step we'll make it possible to write the recipe text in Markdown and then render it in HTML.

 # Step 3 - Markdown support